What is a Fracture?

 Watch a brief video on the bone healing process below:

 It is advised that you be monitored by an approved healthcare provider during the bone healing process.
-They will guide you and be able to tell you when you have reached the certain point during your recovery where you can start to incorporate weight-bearing exercises into your regimen.
+They will guide you and be able to tell you when you have reached the point during your recovery where you can start to incorporate weight-bearing exercises into your regimen.
 Weight-bearing exercises will continue to help the bone heal and remodel.

 To learn more about the time it takes for a bone fracture to heal, go here.
 But generally, the older the person is, the longer it takes to heal.
 Children for instance, heal much quicker than adults.